Steve Lindeman's Page

 Favorite Rockets: Goony Birds, DynaStar's - Snarky, Estes - E-Interseptors and any of my scratch builts

 A native of Iowa, my family moved to Texas in early 60's where I first got into rocketry during the Apollo era when every kid wanted to be an astronaut.
 My introduction to the sport was an Astron X-Ray which I ordered from an add in Boy's Life Magazine through the Boy Scout's and launched with a medium sized 2" long grasshopper as a bug-a-naught.
 Both rocket and grasshopper survived the flight.
 Dropped out in 1966 due to military hitch then moved to Michigan after getting married and starting a 30 year career at G.M..
 Was back into the hobby for a while in mid 70's before again dropping out until the late 90's just before my retirement.
 Now I truly am a Born Again Rocketeer and devote a lot more time to building and flying rockets.
 My current fleet has grown to over 100 (sixteen of which are Goony Birds).
-I also have a granddaughter now that I take to launches and that I help build rockets with and that will someday inherit my collection.
-Her favorite rocket is my kit-bashed Cloud Hopper (Goonies are among her favorites as well).
+I also have a grandson now that I take to launches and that I help build rockets with and that will someday inherit my collection.

 "I'll never grow up" : Peter Pan

 "Beam me up Scotty", "Warp Speed Ahead" : Star Trek's Captain Kirk